vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 - The `hits` parameter controls how many results are returned in the response.
 Number of `hits` requested does not impact `targetHits`.
 Notice that `targetHits` is per content node involved in the query.
 - `ranking=closeness` tells Vespa which [rank-profile](ranking.html) to score documents.
-One must specify how to *rank* the `targetHits` documents retrieved and exposed to `first-phase` rank expression in the `rank-profile`.
+One must specify how to *rank* the `targetHits` documents retrieved and exposed to `first-phase` ranking expression in the `rank-profile`.
 Not specifying [ranking](reference/query-api-reference.html#ranking.profile) will cause Vespa to use [nativeRank](nativerank.html) which does not use the vector similarity, causing